NasimNozarnejad/Data-Science-Machine-Learning/README.md

 # Data-Science-Machine-Learning
-There are some good exerercise which I've done them in an excellent work shop in the area data science and machine learning.
+There are some good exerercises which I've done in an excellent work shop in the area data science and machine learning.